Petrov (Prague-West District): Etymology

 The name is derived from the personal name Petr, meaning "Petr's (court)".

 Geography

 Petrov is located about 15 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill U Obrázku at 446 m above sea level.
 The municipality is situated on the right bank of the Sázava River and on the left bank of the stream Zahořanský potok.

 History

 The first written mention of Petrov is in a deed of Pope Clement V from 1310.
 The village owned changed owners.
 The most notable owners were William of Rosenberg, who bought Petrov in 1585, and Edward Kelley, who bought it in 1590.

 Transport

 Petrov is located on the railway line Prague–Čerčany.

 Sights

-Petrov is poor in monuments.
-The only cultural monuments are a rural homestead from the second half of the 18th century and a rural house from the end of the 18th century, both located in Bohuliby.
+The only cultural monuments in the municipality are a rural homestead from the second half of the 18th century and a rural house from the end of the 18th century, both located in Bohuliby.